luismgb/What-Flower/README.md

 ## Features

--Take picture of flower using the device camera
+-Take picture of a flower using the device camera

--Use the Oxford 102 model to detect type of flower from the picture
+-The app uses the Oxford 102 model to detect type of flower from the picture

--Display thumbnail and description of the detected flower using the Wikipedia API
+-After detecting the type of flower, it displays its thumbnail and description using the Wikipedia API

 ## Credits